dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.3.2 =
+- Fix: Allow incoming transactions with multiple outputs, where the outputs are deposit addresses for more than one users of the plugin.

 = 3.3.1 =
-- Change: Transaction time in *Admin* &rarr; *Transactions* list is now shown in local timezone, not UTC.
+- Change: Transaction time in *Wallets* &rarr; *Transactions* list is now shown in local timezone, not UTC.
 - Add: Transaction time in email notifications can now be shown in local timezone with value ###CREATED_TIME_LOCAL###.
 - Add: Transaction time in email confirmations can now be shown in local timezone ###CREATED_TIME_LOCAL###.
 - Add: Widgets can now be used with alternative UI templates.